 When should I prepare my condo board application?

-Generally you will not be asked to submit your condo board package until the bank has issued a commitment letter.
-If there are not many conditions, this usually takes about 3 weeks.
-If you have a good indication that that your lender will approve you for a loan, it’s a probably wise to get an early look at the application and start putting your documents together so the process doesn’t take longer than it has to.
+If you have a good indication that that your lender will approve you for a loan, it’s probably wise to get an early look at the application and start putting your documents together so the process doesn’t take longer than it has to.

 How long does a condo board approval take in NYC?